ceford/cefjdemos-data-jdm-user/articles/en/dashboards/help.md

 types of Help information.
-All but Joomla Help link to Joomla related sites and open in new Tabs or Windows. **Joomla Help** opens a page containing links to most of the Help screens that can be opened from the title bar in Joomla component list or edit pages.
+All but Joomla Help link to Joomla related sites and open in new Tabs or Windows. **Joomla Help** opens a page containing links to most of the Help screens that can be opened from the Toolbar in Joomla component list or edit pages.

 ## Screenshot